AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ### Pattern scalability
 It's important for patterns to be easily reusable.
-- Patterns should use JSON data from an associated `.json` file for their content:
+- Patterns must use JSON data from an associated `.json` file for their content:
   - Bad: `<a href="link.html">I am a link</a>`
   - Good: `<a href="{{ link.url }}">{{ link.text }}</a>`

-- Patterns should be named something that won't exclude them from being used somewhere else in the future.*
+- Patterns must be named something that won't exclude them from being used somewhere else in the future.*
   - Bad: an atom named `login-form-password-field.twig`
   - Good: an atom named `password-field.twig`

   \* unless they are **not** intended to be reusable.
 This rule may apply more to smaller patterns (i.e. atoms).

-- Patterns should be coded to accept CSS classes or other HTML attributes from the patterns that include them.
+- Patterns must be coded to accept CSS classes or other HTML attributes from the patterns that include them.
   - Bad: `<div class="foo">{{ div.content }}</div>`
   - Good: `<div class="foo {{ div.class }}">{{ div.content }}</div>`

-- Patterns should not include hard-coded styles or classes that may not apply to all instances in which the pattern is used.
+- Patterns must not include hard-coded styles or classes that may not apply to all instances in which the pattern is used.
   - Bad: `<div class="dropdown__list-item dropdown__list-item-foo dropdown__list-item-bar"></div>`
   - Good: `<div class="dropdown__list-item {{class}}"></div>`

 ### Pattern consistency
-- Patterns should generally adhere to the existing name/organization schema.
+- Patterns must generally adhere to the existing name/organization schema.
 File names, pattern organization within PatternLab, and code should appear in kind with the existing patterns in the library.

    - Bad: `<DIV><A HREF="{{ url }}"></A></ BR>`
   - Good: `<div><a href="{{ url }}"</a><br>`

 ### Pattern namespacing
-Pattern code should comply with the BEM naming system.
+Pattern code must comply with the BEM naming system.

   - Bad: `differentlyCapitalized.twig`
   - Bad: `named-with-a-number2.twig`